rclone/rclone/docs/content/ftp.md

 ### Limitations ###

-Note that since FTP isn't HTTP based the following flags don't work with it: `--dump-headers`, `--dump-bodies`, `--dump-auth`
+Note that FTP does have its own implementation of : `--dump headers`, `--dump bodies`, `--dump auth` for debugging which isn't the same as the HTTP based backends - it has less fine grained control.

 Note that `--timeout` isn't supported (but `--contimeout` is).